Muley Point

 CLICK HERE to get driving directions to the Muley Point Overlook

-From Mexican Hat - drive east on US-163 N for 3.9 miles.
-Then, turn left onto UT-261 and continue for about 9 miles until you reach the Moki Dugway, an unusual winding road.
-The Moki Dugway is a mixture of dirt and paved surfaces that leads to the top of the ridge overlooking the valley, facing Monument Valley.
+From Mexican Hat, drive east on US-163 N for 3.9 miles.
+Then, turn left onto UT-261 and continue for about 9 miles until you reach the Moki Dugway, which is a winding road with both dirt and paved surfaces.
+This road leads to the top of the ridge that overlooks the valley and faces Monument Valley.

-Once you reach the top of the Moki Dugway, continue for another 300 yards, and you will find a dirt road on your left that leads to Muley Point.
-This road is mostly a simple dirt path leading to Muley Point.
-Be sure to set your car's odometer at this point.
-Drive on this dirt road toward Muley Point for 3.8 miles, at which point you’ll come to a fork in the road on the left.
+Once you reach the top of the Moki Dugway, continue for another 300 yards.
+You'll find a dirt road on your left that leads to Muley Point.
+Make sure to set your car's odometer at this point.
+Drive on this dirt road toward Muley Point for 3.8 miles, and you will come to a fork in the road on your left.
 Take the left dirt road for a quarter of a mile.

-From here, you can either park and hike down to the cliff's edge or, if you have a 4x4 vehicle with high clearance, you can drive down to the cliff's edge.
+From this point, you can either park and hike down to the cliff's edge, or if you have a 4x4 vehicle with high clearance, you can drive down to the cliff's edge.

 Moki Dugway